 Create a Custom Mailchimp Template

-They have hundreds of email templates to choose from, and if you can’t find one you like, you can easily buy templates for Constant Contact from professional designers on Themeforest.
+If your CRM doesn’t offer email templates and you can’t afford an all-in-one solution like Propertybase, you may want to create newsletter templates with standalone email marketing software like Mailchimp.
+They have hundreds of email templates to choose from, and if you can’t find one you like, you can easily buy templates for Constant Contact from professional designers on ThemeForest.

 2. Go Easy on the Images

 As a rule of thumb, only use one or two images in each email.
-If you’re sending a video, you should make that the only image in your email.
+If you’re sending a video, you should make that the only visual in your email.
 Remember, your goal is to get them to watch your video.
 Adding distracting images to that email will make them less likely to watch.

 3. Use Buttons for Your Links